go-aah/docs/server-extension.md

 ## Event: OnInit

-Event `OnInit` is published once the `aah.AppConfig()` is loaded.
+Event `OnInit` is published once the `aah.App().Config()` is loaded.
 At this stage, only `aah.conf` config is initialized.
 App Variables, Routes, i18n, Security, View Engine, Logs and so on will be initialized after this event.

 **Supports Multiple:** Yes